apache/drill/_docs/odbc-jdbc-interfaces/configuring-odbc/040-testing-the-odbc-connection.md

 Visit [http://www.iodbc.org](http://www.iodbc.org/) for further details on using the iODBC driver manager.

-**Example**
+### Example of a Test on Linux

 To test the ODBC connection on a Linux cluster, follow these steps:

 1. [Start Drill]({{site.baseurl}}/docs/starting-drill-on-linux-and-mac-os-x/).
 For example, to start Drill in local mode on a linux cluster:

         [root@centos23 drill-1.0.0]# bin/drill-localhost
         apache drill 1.0.0
         "the only truly happy people are children, the creative minority and drill users"

-2. Run `iodbctest` or `iodbctestw`.
+2. In the `samples` directory of the driver manager installation, run `iodbctest` or `iodbctestw`.
-   The prompt for an ODBC connection string appears.

         [root@centos23 libiodbc-3.52.7]# samples/iodbctest
           iODBC Demonstration program
         This program shows an interactive SQL processor Driver Manager: 03.52.0709.0909
+   The prompt for an ODBC connection string appears.

         Enter ODBC connect string (? shows list): ?

 3. Type ? to see the DSN name.
    Output is:

         DSN                              | Driver